jsbisht/aws-developer-associate/database.md

 - DEKs are loaded in to the hosts as required
 - Database engine perfroms a regular write operation, unaware of any encryption
 - Data is encrypted by the host before sending it to EBS volume
-- Data is decrypted by the host after reading ti from EBS volume
+- Data is decrypted by the host after reading it from EBS volume

 ![img](./imgs/databases/RDSEncryption.webp)